President Donald Trump pardoned Lil Wayne and dozens of others on his final day in the White House.

 “President Trump commuted the sentence of the former Mayor of Detroit, Kwame Malik Kilpatrick… Mr. Kilpatrick has served approximately 7 years in prison for his role in a racketeering and bribery scheme while he held public office.
 During his incarceration, Mr. Kilpatrick has taught public speaking classes and has led Bible Study groups with his fellow inmates,” the release said.

-Other notable pardons include Republican fundraiser Elliott Broidy and ex-White House strategist Steve Bannon.
+Other notable people pardoned included Republican fundraiser Elliott Broidy and ex-White House strategist Steve Bannon.